 - Paradise Pier, across from The Little Mermaid ride

-This is probably a pretty obvious tip, but we recommend bringing an extra pair (or pairs) of clothes.
+This is probably a pretty obvious tip, but we recommend bringing a few extra pairs of clothes.
 Potty training or not, extra clothes are almost always necessary for our kids!
 We also bring a large zip loc or “wet bag” for dirty clothes.

 Whatever routine you have at home for potty training, try to stick to it the best you can.
 If you use a reward system, continue doing it if it works at the parks!